Thairath Online

 • and heat stroke.

-Checking the 2026 heat index: At what temperature does extreme heat become hazardous to health?
+Checking the Heat Index in 2026: At what temperature does extreme heat become hazardous to health?

-For the 2026 hot weather, the heat index is divided into four levels with practical advice as follows:
+For the hot weather in 2026, the Heat Index can be divided into 4 levels with corresponding advice as follows:

 1. Watch Level